Take some time to learn more about our missionaries. Click or tap on a photo to see detailed information on each

 Due to health restraints, they moved to France in 1982 in a church-planting effort, and have been ministering there ever since.
 In the 1990s, they began to evangelize immigrant peoples from Southeast Asia.
 This work has developed into a full-time believers’ Biblical training program now in a half-dozen Asian countries, some of which are restricted-access countries.

 The multiplied millions of Asia need the Gospel, and the Nunemakers solicit your prayers for them.

 The Joel Daut Family

-We are pleased to announce the appointment of Joel and Marcela Daut as new missionaries with the Gospel Furthering Fellowship.
-They will be working in northern France and are seeking to raise additional support for their ministry.
+We appreciate the ministry of Joel and Marcela Daut, missionaries with the Gospel Furthering Fellowship working in northern France.
 Please pray for them along with their four children, Liane, Josue, Josias, and Annael.